 Extended the quotation from Wikipedia to illustrate one more issue that adds to the extremely (or rather, outrageously) long copyright protection of this work.

-One day in December 2003, in the week just after the 1st Advent,1 the idea for a new conlang was born.
+One day in December 2003, in the week just after the 1st Advent,[1.
+That is the 4th Sunday before Christmas.] the idea for a new conlang was born.
 An idea that turned out to stick with me for already 10 years now.
 You guess it: it’s Ayeri’s 10th birthday.
 Yay!

 At that time, my 17 years old self was still fairly new to this whole making-up languages business, read things about linguistics here and there, and wasn’t shy to ask questions about terminology (and, looking at old mails, a little impertinently teenager-like so – sorry!), for example on CONLANG-L and the Zompist Bulletin Board.
 One thing seemed to catch my interest especially: syntactic alignments other than the NOM/ACC of the few languages I was familiar with, that is, German, English, and French.
 Apparently this curiosity was big enough for me to grow bored with my second conlang, Daléian (declared “quite complete” after maybe half a year of work or so), and to start something new from scratch in order to put newly acquired knowledge to test.
 I had read about “trigger languages” on CONLANG-L and wanted to try my hands on making my own.
 I can’t remember how long it took me to come up with a first draft of an Ayeri grammar, however, I do remember having been told that a good language can’t be made in a summer.
 Of course, I still didn’t really know what I was doing then, even though I thought I had understood things and authoritatively declared “this is how it works” in my first grammar draft when things sometimes really don’t work that way.
 But at least an interest had been whetted.
 Even now, after 10 summers and with more experience, I still come across aspects of my language that can use some work, clarification or correction, as the ‘blog’ page you can find on my website since March 2011 proves over and over again.